 This salad is best served immediately after assembling.

 - Twice Baked Parmesan Butternut Squash

-- Vegetarian Butternut Squash Chili
+- Butternut Squash Chili

-- Butternut Squash Rice Bowl
+- Instant Pot Butternut Squash

-- Stuffed Acorn Squash
+- Roasted Butternut Squash

 For the Roasted Squash

-- 2 cups butternut squash cubed into 1/2 inch cubes
+- 2 cups butternut squash cubed into ½ inch cubes

 - 2 teaspoons olive oil